Luis Saez: Career

-Saaz earned his first win in the United States on August 20, 2009 aboard Fearless Honor at Calder Race Track.
+Saaz earned his first win in the United States on August 20, 2009, aboard Fearless Honor at Calder Race Track.
 His first stakes win was in 2009 in the Needles Stakes at Calder with Cinnamon Road.
 His first graded stakes win was in 2010 with Twilight Meteor in the Tropical Park Handicap, again at Calder.

 In 2013, Saez scored his first Grade I win aboard Will Take Charge in the Travers Stakes.
 The two also won the Pennsylvania Derby and Clark Handicap, and finished second in the 2013 Breeders' Cup Classic.
 Will Take Charge earned the Eclipse Award as that year's Champion three-year-old colt.

-Saez tied a Gulfstream Park record on January 24, 2018 when he rode seven winners on a single card.
+Saez tied a Gulfstream Park record on January 24, 2018, when he rode seven winners on a single card.
 On November 9, 2018, he recorded his 2,000th win when he won the fourth race at Aqueduct on Y'allcomenow.

 In 2019, Saez partnered with Maximum Security to wins in the Florida Derby, Haskell Invitational and Clark Handicap.
 These wins were overshadowed however by a controversial disqualification in the Kentucky Derby when Maximum Security swerved as the field turned for home with the colt on the lead.
 Saez said the horse had reacted to noise from the infield crowd, but was immediately brought under control.
 However, the swerve affected several horses behind him and could have caused a major accident if he had clipped heels with another horse.
 Saez was subsequently suspended for 15 days for "failure to control his mount".
 The two later won the world's richest race, the $20,000,000 Saudi Cup, in 2020, although the purse distribution was put on hold due to doping allegation's related to the horse's trainer.

-In 2020, Saez partnered with Essential Quality to wins in the Breeders' Futurity and Breeders' Cup Juvenile, earning Saez his first win at the Breeders' Cup and the colt the Eclipse Award for champion two-year-old colt.
+In 2020, Saez partnered with Essential Quality to win in the Breeders' Futurity and Breeders' Cup Juvenile, earning Saez his first win at the Breeders' Cup and the colt the Eclipse Award for champion two-year-old colt.
 In 2021, the two teamed up to win the Blue Grass and Belmont Stakes, the latter being Saez's first win of an American Triple Crown race.

+In 2024, Saez partnered with Dornoch in his second Belmont Stakes win after winning on top of Essential Quality in 2021.
+The upset victory was a vindication after a 10th-place finish in the 2024 Kentucky Derby after Mystik Dan, the Kentucky Derby winner, beat him to the rail position.